Kitura/swift-ubuntu-docker/README.md

 7. Updated Dockerfiles per guidelines in [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).
 8. Added Support for amd64 and s390x architectures of Xenial Linux Ubuntu 16.04.

+# Quick Start

+The easiest way to get started is by using the Kitura command line tools to generate the docker files needed, and copy them over to your project:

+1. Create a new directory, move into it and run `kitura init`.
+This will generate a project along with two files named `Dockerfile` and`Dockerfile-tools`.
+2. Copy `Dockerfile` and `Dockerfile-tools` into your projects root directory (same one that contains the Sources and Tests folders and your `Package.swift` file).
+3. Edit the `Dockerfile` in a text editor to replace references to your `kitura init` test folder with the name of your project.
+4. Run the following commands, replacing YOUR_PROJECT with the name of your project. **Note:** Use all lower case letters for your projects name and replace spaces with dashes.
+   1. `docker build -t YOUR_PROJECT-build -f Dockerfile-tools .`
+   2. `docker run -v $PWD:/root/project -w /root/project YOUR_PROJECT-build /swift-utils/tools-utils.sh build release`
+   3. `docker run -it -p 8090:8080 -v $PWD:/root/project -w /root/project YOUR_PROJECT-run sh -c ".build-ubuntu/release/YOUR_PROJECT"`

+The first two lines use a Docker image containing pre-built Swift toolchains, and then builds your project into a second Docker image that utilises the first.
+This reduces the size of the file you would need to upload to Digital Ocean, as you don't need another copy of the Swift toolchain.

+The final command runs your Docker image locally.

 # ibmcom/swift-ubuntu
 ## Pulling ibmcom/swift-ubuntu from Docker Hub
 Run the following command to download the latest version of the `ibmcom/swift-ubuntu` image from Docker Hub: